ibm-cloud-docs/Registry/ts_manifest_list_error.md

 - If the missing image was deleted in the last 30 days, you can restore it from the trash.

-    1. Detect if the image exists in trash by running the following command.
+    1. Detect if the image exists in the trash by running the following command.

         ```txt
         ibmcloud cr trash-list --restrict mynamespace